anmarjarjees/arduino-code/README.md

 #### LED Wiring
 Connecting an LED to arduino board:
 - Pin 8 (on Arduino Board) as a voltage source will be connected to the one side of a resistor.
 - The resistor is 330 ohm.
-One end has to be placed on the same line as the Pin2 wire which is Line 2 in the breadboard.
+One end has to be placed on the same line as the Pin2 wire which is Line 2 in the breadboard. <br>
-NOTE:
-You can specify the value of the resistor exactly plus the measurement unit with the help of the inspector popup window that appears when you select an item in the Tinkercad workspace:
+NOTE: You can specify the value of the resistor exactly plus the measurement unit with the help of the inspector popup window that appears when you select an item in the Tinkercad workspace:

 ![Resistor Inspector Options](https://github.com/anmarjarjees/arduino-code/blob/master/images/resistor-inspector-options.jpg)

 - The other side of the resistor connects to the LED anode (+) which is the longer side of the LED.
 Also they both have to be placed in the same line which is Line 2 also.
-Notice that Tinkercad will give you hints when you hover the mouse like anode/cathode and etc..
+Notice that Tinkercad will give you hints when you hover the mouse like anode/cathode and etc.

 ![LED Cathode](https://github.com/anmarjarjees/arduino-code/blob/master/images/LED-Cathode.jpg)
 ![LED Anode](https://github.com/anmarjarjees/arduino-code/blob/master/images/LED-Anode.jpg)
 - The LED cathode (-) connects to the Arduino ground pin (GND)